-Table 7 Capital Requirement for Market Risks
+Table 7 Capital Requirement for Market Risk

 Spread Risk, which is determined by the risk metrics rating and modified duration, remains the dominant Market Risk component.
-The proportion of Spread Risk decreased by 4.6 percentage points (or EUR 400 millions in absolute terms) compared to the year 2015.
-The main reason for this positive development was the removal of the proportionally higher Spread Risk allocated to the Italian businesses and the reduction in exposure to long dated callable bonds.
+The proportion of Spread Risk marginally decreased by 1.4 percentage points but increased by EUR 107 millions in absolute terms compared to the year 2016.
 Government bonds accounted for the majority share of spread risk.

-The impact of the disposal of the Italian businesses outweighed the impact of the decrease to the general level of interest rates and led to the further decline in Interest Rate Risk from EUR 394 millions to EUR 349 millions in 2016.
+The increase in the general level of interest rates between 2016 and 2017 led to an increase in Interest Rate Risk from EUR 349 millions in 2016 to EUR 481 millions in 2017.
+The increase is primarily due to the limiting of further decreases in interest rates when the rates are below zero (i.e. as under the standard formula it is assumed negative interest rates will not become more negative and positive interest rates will not fall below zero).
 Interest Rate Risk is generally caused by both assets and liabilities whose values react sensitively to changes in interest rates.
 The main driver of Interest Rate Risk is the difference in the duration between assets and liabilities.